Qucs/qucs-help/source/BasSim.rst

 Ngspice also supports the following additional simulations:

-* Fourier analysis
+* Fourier analysis (Chapter 5.1)
 * Sensitivity analysis
-* Distortion analysis
+* Distortion analysis (Chapter 5.2)
 * Sensitivity analysis
 * Noise analysis

+Fourier and Distortion analysis have special components that are located in *Spice simulations* group.
 These types of circuit simulation are implemented with *spice4qucs* using the special *Custom simulation* technique presented in Chapter 9 of this document.

    `back to the top <#top>`__